briansu2004/udemy-devops-real-projects/README.md

 Lab 011: Create Read Only Kubeconfig File
 Lab 012: Backup Vault in Minio
-Lab 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes Lab 014: Deploy and Use Vault As Agent Sidecar Injector
+Lab 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes
 ```